Plant of the month September: Gaura lindheimeri

 Details of the Gaura lindheimeri

-Gaura lindheimeri is a deciduous, perennial flowering ornamental perennial native to southern North America.
-Its flowering period can last from June until the first frost under optimal conditions.
-This is precisely why this low-maintenance magnificent candle is very popular in garden design.
-The elliptically shaped leaves that grow on the graceful flower stems are reminiscent of small butterflies.
+Gaura lindheimeri is a deciduous, ever-flowering ornamental perennial native to southern North America.
+Under optimal conditions, it can flower from June until the first frost.
+This is one of the reasons why this easy-to-care for plant is so popular in garden design.
+The elliptically shaped leaves that grow on the delicate flower stems are reminiscent of small butterflies.

-Due to its growth habit, it can fill almost any gap in the flower bed.
-Its peculiarity is that the flowering of each butterfly lasts exactly one day.
+Due to its growth habit, it can fill almost any gap in the border.
+Its special feature is that the flowering of each individual butterfly lasts exactly one day.
 Nevertheless, its beauty does not fade in flight.
 It keeps producing new enchanting flowers that attract nectar-seeking butterflies and bees.
-The two to three centimeter small single flowers are mostly white, pink or lilac and conjure up small eye-catchers in the flower bed.
-The ornamental perennial often changes its color during the day.
-While it blooms rather white in the morning, it appears in bright pink towards evening.
+The two to three centimeter small individual flowers are usually white, pink or lilac and create little eye-catchers in the flower bed.
+The ornamental perennial often changes color during the course of the day.
+While it tends to bloom white in the morning, it appears in bright pink towards evening.

-Magnificent candle prefers sunny places, which are protected from strong winds.
-Otherwise, there is a risk that the flower stalks bend.
-At the same time it thrives best in well-drained and dry soil.
-If the soil is heavy and has a high water and nutrient content, it can be loosened by adding some sand and gravel.
-In a suitable location, Gaura lindheimeri self-seeds, so division is not necessary.
-If the perennial is cut back after flowering, it will develop what are known as overwintering buds.
-The owners can then look forward to an impressive abundance of flowers next summer.
+The magnificent candle prefers sunny locations that are protected from strong winds.
+Otherwise there is a risk that the flower stems will bend over.
+At the same time, it thrives best in well-drained and dry soil.
+If the soil is heavy and has a high water and nutrient content, it can be loosened up by adding a little sand and gravel.
+In a suitable location, Gaura lindheimeri will self-seed, so there is no need to divide it.
+If the perennial is cut back after flowering, it will develop so-called overwintering buds.
+Owners can then look forward to an impressive profusion of flowers next summer.

-Use of the splendor candle in the design
+Use of the magnificent candle in the design

 Whether as a single plant or in groups - Gaura lindheimeri cuts a fine figure in every respect.
-Even very structured and straight gardens are beautified and loosened up by it.
-Our plant of the month does particularly well in a rose bed and in combination with grasses.
+Even very structured and linear gardens are embellished and loosened up by it.
+Our plant of the month looks particularly good in rose beds and in combination with grasses.
 It also fits perfectly in sunny borders and gravel beds.
 Together with lavender, the butterfly flowers provide variety and contrast with the long purple panicles.
-In a planter, the magnificent candle can also be admired on the terrace.
-The Gaura lindheimeri proves once again that a low-maintenance plant can also be a versatile eye-catcher.
+The magnificent candle can also be admired in a planter on the patio.
+The Gaura lindheimeri proves once again that an easy-care plant can also be a versatile eye-catcher.